limoncia/Cubes/README.md

 # Cubes - a launcher for Minecraft server
 Cubes is wrote entirely in Bash.
-It's supposed to help you with managing your Minecraft server.
+It's supposed to help you with managing your Minecraft server(s).

 I tested it only on Ubuntu.
 I provide deb package only, but it should work just fine on other distros.